 Graduate students are responsible for their own hardware and software costs, including toner cartridges on personal printers and their related repairs.
 It is recommended that students consult with Mike before buying computers.
 Due to the sheer numbers of students and staff, home computing issues are not generally supported by our staff, but they will usually provide friendly advice and help for most problems.

 Current Standards

-• The Department supports MS Windows XP Professional and VISTA as its main operating systems with MS Office 2003/2007 as its office suites.
+• The Department supports MS Windows XP, VISTA and Windows 7 as the main operating systems with MS Office 2003/2007 as its office suites.
 We also provide limited support for the Apple suite of products.